Mind the Web: The Security of Web Use Agents: Attack Methodology and Payload Taxonomy

 This attack is demonstrated against OpenOperator by embedding malicious content within an image on our City-Explorer website that directed the agent to continuously refresh the page until specific content appears, falsely implying that additional data would eventually load.
-Fig.~\ref{fig:infinite_loop} illustrates the attack outcome.
-On the left, OpenOperator loads the City-Explorer page and determines that a refresh is needed based on the embedded instructions.
-On the right, OpenOperator crashes after repeatedly attempting to reload the page for several minutes without success, demonstrating the denial-of-service effect.
+Figure~\ref{fig:infinite_loop} in the Appendix~\ref{subsec:attackdemos} demonstrates the attack outcome.